sidschingis/TrainingModpackOverlay/README.md

-# ovlSysmodule
+# ovlTrainingModpack

-A Tesla overlay that allows you to toggle sysmodules on the fly
+A Tesla overlay for the Smash Ultimate Training Mod Pack

 ## Installation

-Download the latest ovlSysmodules.ovl from the release page and drop it into the /switch/.overlays folder on your Switch's SD card
+Download the latest ovlTrainingModpack.ovl from the release page and drop it into the /switch/.overlays folder on your Switch's SD card